The Jam Session: Urban Turban

 guitar.

-SAnd that whole
+S And that whole

 bevy of weird string instruments in the background carrying the rhythm.

-GIt should be a
+G It should be a

 weird sounding song.
 Magical, slightly threatening.